hasanmansur/smhasanmansur/content/home/experience.md

     date_end: '2018-07-01'
     description: |2-
         - Member of the core engineering team responsible for the development and maintenance of SMASHBOARD.CO, a social CRM product.
-        - Collaborated with the Technical Lead on strategic planning and decision‑making for architecture design, development, testing and deployment.
+        - Collaborated with the technical lead on strategic planning and decision‑making for architecture design, development, testing and deployment.
         - Lead the development and integration of social media query management and analytics module for INSTAGRAM.
-        - Optimized database and implemented master‑replica architecture to resolve the sync delay of real time social queries.
+        - Optimized database and implemented master-replica architecture to resolve the synchronization delay of real time social media queries.
         - Collaborated in implementing the migration of the core product from Rackspace to AWS.
   - title: Software Engineer
     company: Synchronous ICT